patooworld/PWCloud/Context-Variables.md

 `connection` - The full connection profile object for the current connection (IConnectionProfile)

 `dashboardContext` - A string of the context of the page of the dashboard is currently on.
 Either 'database' or 'server'.
 Ex. `dashboardContext == 'database'`

+# Server Info

+For contexts that involve a server connection (such as Object Explorer) you can use the following variables.
+These values are from the [ServerInfo](https://github.com/microsoft/azuredatastudio/blob/main/src/sql/azdata.d.ts#L530) object for the connection, so they should only be used for providers that fill in these values for their server connections.

+`serverMajorVersion` - A string containing the major version of the engine (`serverInfo.serverMajorVersion`).
+Default is undefined.

+`isCloud` - A boolean that will be true if the connection is a cloud (Azure) connection, or false otherwise (`serverInfo.isCloud`).
+Default is false.

+`engineEdition` - A string containing the engine edition ID of the instance (`serverInfo.engineEditionId`).
+Default is 0 (Unknown).